qurator-spk/sbb_binarization/README.md

 ## Introduction

-This tool performs document image binarization using trained models.
-The method is based on [Calvo-Zaragoza and Gallego, 2018](https://arxiv.org/abs/1706.10241).
+This tool performs document image binarization using a trained ResNet50-UNet model.

 ## Installation